mefranklin6/ScheduleDeepFreezeAction/README.md

 If you manage PC's with Faronics Deep Feeeze installed, this tool allows you to schedule frozen/thawed actions.

 Not associated with the company Faronics, makers of Deep Freeze

+Requirements:
+    Powershell v7 or above.
+    (Note that Windows 10/11 only ships with v5.1)

+    Python
+    (written with 3.11)